2026 Q&A

 Q. Will there be any shower facilities for campers at Migfest this year?

 A. There will be no shower facilities in the North Field camp site, however we will have a very limited number of Premium Camping tickets available at Westmere Farm, where there are shower facilities.
-Spaces for this are limited, and tickets MUST be purchased in advanced.
-There will be no public access to Westmere Farm over the weekend so you must have your wristband on show throughout the weekend, and dog’s are not permitted on Westmere Farm.
+Spaces for this are limited, and tickets MUST be purchased in advance.
+There will be no public access to Westmere Farm over the weekend so you must have your wristband on show throughout the weekend, and dogs are not permitted on Westmere Farm.

 Q. Is accommodation available in the area if I want to stay overnight?